Take a 1-min quiz to get a Personal Meal Plan Male Female

 Shiitake Mushrooms Side Effects

-There aren’t any serious side effects of eating shiitake mushrooms.
-Some people may have allergic reactions to them, but this is rare.
-Shiitake dermatitis is a skin allergy caused by the shiitake mushroom.
-It’s not serious, but it can cause inflammation on your skin and some itching (14).
+There aren’t any serious side effects to eating shiitake mushrooms.
+Some people may have allergic reactions to them, but this is quite rare.
+Shiitake dermatitis is a skin allergy that is caused by the shiitake mushroom.
+It’s not serious, but it can cause inflammation on your skin and some itching (12).

-Shiitake mushrooms are safe to eat during pregnancy and breastfeeding.
-They have no known drug interactions or side effects if you are taking medications.
-You should avoid eating raw mushrooms, though, because they may contain harmful bacteria.
+Shiitake mushrooms are safe to eat while pregnant and breastfeeding.
+They have no known drug interactions or side effects if you’re taking medications.
+You should avoid eating raw mushrooms though, because they may contain harmful bacteria.

-Raw shiitake mushrooms also contain small amounts of the toxin coprine, which inhibits an enzyme (alcohol dehydrogenase) that metabolizes alcohol and can cause a disulfiram-like reaction if you drink alcohol after eating the raw mushrooms (10).
+Raw shiitake mushrooms also contain small amounts of the toxin coprine, which inhibits an enzyme (alcohol dehydrogenase) that metabolizes alcohol and can cause a disulfiram-like reaction if you drink alcohol after consuming them (13).

-In addition, they contain purines that can increase your risk of gout attacks if you are prone to them.
-Because of this, people who have gout or kidney problems should avoid eating them in large quantities (13).
+In addition, they contain purines that can increase your risk of gout attacks if you’re prone to them.
+Therefore, people who have gout or kidney problems should avoid eating them in large quantities (14).

-Mushrooms have a distinct umami flavor, which can be especially helpful when making vegetarian dishes or reducing your meat intake.
+Mushrooms have a distinct umami flavor, which can be particularly helpful when making vegetarian dishes or if you’re reducing your meat intake.
 You can cook with shiitake mushrooms by sauteing them in oil, then adding ginger, garlic, and your favorite vegetables.

-These mushrooms are often sold dried, so before cooking, you must soak them in water for 20 minutes.
-After you soak the dried shiitake mushrooms, they expand quite a bit and become more flavorful and chewy.
-You can keep their soaking liquid and use it to enhance your dishes, such as soups.
+These mushrooms are often sold dried, so you must soak them in water for 20 minutes before cooking them.
+After you’ve soaked the dried shiitake mushrooms, they expand quite a bit and become more flavorful and chewy.
+You can keep their soaking liquid and use it to enhance dishes such as soups.

 Cutting off the stems first is a good idea, as they may be too chewy.
-You can also keep the stems for making vegetable stock later.
-Then slice or chop them up and use them to replace meat in any recipe, such as stir-fries.
+You can also keep the stems for making vegetable stock later or you can slice or chop them up and use them to replace meat in any recipe, such as stir-fries.

-Finally, you can also marinate fresh shiitake mushrooms before cooking them on a skillet or grill.
+Finally, you can also marinate fresh shiitake mushrooms before you cook them on a skillet or grill.

 Here are a few suggestions for cooking shiitake:

-• Saute them with other veggies and seasonings
+• Saute them with other vegetables and seasonings

-• Dredge them in egg and roll them in breadcrumbs before frying.
+• Dip them in egg and roll them in breadcrumbs before frying.

-• Grill or broil whole caps and then stuff with cheese, chopped veggies, and your favorite spices.
+• Grill or broil whole caps and then stuff with cheese, chopped vegetables, and your favorite spices.

-• Use the flavorful water to make a sauce for dishes like chicken or pasta.
+• Use the flavorful water to make a sauce for dishes such as chicken or pasta.

 • Add them to pasta in place of meat in a vegetarian lasagna.